 Enlist someone to help on the wedding day

-Have you ever been to a wedding when the cousin brings his girlfriend and she hops in the family photo?
+Have you ever been to a wedding when the brother of the groom brings his girlfriend and she hops in the family photo?
 Awwwwwkward.
 Well, this is pretty simple - make sure you communicate with every family member that you want in a photo!
 By sending the portraits list out you will eliminate any wedding day awkwardness.
 We recommend sending out the WHO, WHERE, and WHEN to your family a few times prior to the wedding day.